Reality Harvester: Nature after Data after Nature (2020-22)

 In a book-length collaboration with designers Persson Valijani, this pandemic-adjusted inquiry is modelled alongside contributions from fields including art, architecture, media theory, urbanism, activism, ethnography, environmental humanities, human ecology, poetry and curatorial practice.
 A parallel interactive website maps a 'data eco-system,' offering subjective navigations between the terrains of data flow, natural resource extraction, and financial and power relations.

-Image from book launch event as a part of Bookshop Situation series at Index - the Swedish foundation for contemporary art, Stockholm.
+Book launch event as a part of Bookshop Situation series at Index - the Swedish foundation for contemporary art, Stockholm.
 Panel conversation with contributors Carmen Lael Hines (middle) and Sophie Vitelli (right).

 Contributors to the publication include: Daniel Bodén, Michaela Casková, Sebastian Dahlqvist, Maryam Fanni, Carmen Lael Hines, Into the Black Box, Daniel Cardoso Llach, Jesse D. Peterson, Eugene S. von Rosen, Soni© Sagan, Aron Skoog, Nils Svensk, Slutty Urbanism, Sophie Vitelli & Tess Takahashi.

 "Reality Harvester: Nature after Data after Nature" and the digital site https://reality.harvester.bargains are published by Skogen.
+Text in English.
+Perfect bound softcover, 666 pages.

 Works produced in the context of Kungliga Konsthögskolans konstnärliga forsknings- och utvecklingsprojekt (KFoU).